-if obj is a fieldSet, return the list of fields.
+if obj is a fieldSet, return a tuple of the fields.
 If obj is any other Suds instance object, create a new entity object with new().
 Otherwise do nothing and return obj unchanged.

 Parameters obj (suds.sudsobject.Object or any type) - either a Suds instance object or anything.